Cosmian/cloudproof_rust/README.md

    bash ./benches/benches.sh
    ```

-3. The benchmarks are available in [./benches/BENCHMARKS.md](./benches/BENCHMARKS.md)
+3. The benchmarks are then available in [./benches/BENCHMARKS.md](./benches/BENCHMARKS.md)